 There are two Pathways to be selected at the end of year 9: Dual Science or Triple Science.
 All pupils must study at least dual Science which is worth 2 GCSEs.
-Those who choose to, may take separate Science GCSEs in Biology, Chemistry and Physics.
-If you think that you might want to progress onto any of the A level sciences, then you should consider choosing Triple Science as an option.
+Those who choose to, may take separate Science GCSEs in Biology, Chemistry and Physics if they are in set 1 and predicted 6s or above in the 3 Science subjects.
+If you think that you might want to progress onto any of the A level sciences, then you can do this from either route usually with 6s or above.